 Expertise: Being an expert in your field is great.
 It enables you to work closely with your team and allows you to understand technical speech.
 The danger here lies in trying to control everything yourself.
 Delegation is the key not to overload yourself.
 Even the biggest experts need to learn to delegate.

 Innovation: Being the innovator in your startup, you come up with new concepts and spot new opportunities.
-While this is an important skill to have as an entrepreneur, be sure to also listen to the people around you.
+While this is an important skill to have as an entrepreneur, be sure to also listen to the surrounding people.
 They might offer different perspectives you haven’t even thought of.

 Management: Everywhere where people work together, there has to be someone to manage and lead.
 Clearly defined processes help to make this particular job easier.
 Next to the hard facts, it is also important to have an open ear for your employees when they come to you with problems or ideas.
 However, don’t try to micromanage every little process in your enterprise.
 Even though it is your baby, you have to distance yourself from being overprotective.
 It would only annoy yourself and your team members.